aws-samples/serverless-patterns/cdk-eventbridge-stepfunction/README.md

 eventbridge-cli --eventbusname CdkEventbridgeStepfunctionStackreminderEventBusXXXXXXX
 ```

-Keep this running in the background while we execute the Step Function.
+Keep this running in the background while invoking the Step Functions workflow.

-### Send an event to the EventBus to trigger the Step Function
+### Send an event to the event bus to trigger the Step Functions workflow

 Once the tool is running, you can send a message to the event bus using the AWS Console.
 To do this, log into the AWS Console at [https://console.aws.amazon.com](https://console.aws.amazon.com)